Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 |- LRR_UNTAGGED <- Redis set of archive IDs that don't have any tags (except for tags added automatically by the autotagger)
 |
 |- LRR_TITLES <- Redis lexicographically sorted set containing all titles in the DB, alongside their ID.
 (In the "title\0ID" format)
 |
+|- LRR_TANKGROUPED <- Redis set of all Tankoubon IDs + all Archive IDs that aren't in said Tankoubons.
+This is used when searching with Tank grouping enabled.
+|
 |- INDEX_***:**** <- Each tag(namespaced or not) has a matching Redis set, with all the IDs that have this tag in their metadata.
 This is used for search indexing.
 |